Louis Delamare: Career

 Delamare worked in various positions within the administration of the Ministry of foreign affairs from 1961 to 1963 and then as technical advisor to the office of the Minister of Foreign Affairs in 1966 until 1967.
 He was appointed director of the cabinet of the Minister of Information in April 1967 and was member of the board of directors of the Office de Radiodiffusion Télévision Française (ORTF).
 In 1969 he was appointed French ambassador to Benin until 1972.

-Assassination
+Death

 In August 1979, he was appointed French ambassador to Lebanon and resided in Beirut at the time of the Lebanese Civil War.
 He was assassinated in a possible kidnapping attempt on 4 September 1981, when a white BMW carrying four gunmen pulled in front of the ambassador's Peugeot 604 on the road leading to his residence in the predominantly Islamic West Beirut.
 The gunmen tried to open the doors of the Peugeot, but failing that they opened fire through the right rear window and escaped in their BMW.
 Delamare sustained several bullet wounds in the head and body and died at Barbir Hospital during his operation.
 Delamare's body was repatriated to France the next day to be buried in Tourgéville.